 I’ve written before about our five-year science plan (8th grade included) and how we made sure to cover science fundamentals while still making time for her horse passion.

-In this article, I’m going to detail more specifically what her student-led high school equine course looked like.
+In this article, I’m going to detail more specifically what her student-led high school equine and agriculture course looked like.
 Even if your child isn’t necessarily interested in horses, I hope you’ll find some encouragement that passion studies are very doable – even if there is no particular curriculum readily available.

 This post contains affiliate links.